ishantsharmapecpec/Ground-Engineering-RAG-Assistant/README.md

-# Ground Engineering RAG Assistant
+# Document Retrieval and Question Answering System

 ## Overview

-Ground Engineering RAG Assistant is a Retrieval-Augmented Generation (RAG) application designed to search and query engineering documentation using Large Language Models (LLMs).
+Document Retrieval and Question Answering System is a Retrieval-Augmented Generation (RAG) application designed to search and query large collections of documents using Large Language Models (LLMs).

-The system indexes engineering reports, specifications, investigation records, and technical documents, retrieves the most relevant content using vector similarity search, and generates answers grounded in the retrieved information.
+The system indexes PDF and Word documents, retrieves the most relevant content using vector similarity search, and generates context-aware responses grounded in the retrieved information.

-The application supports searching within a single project or across multiple projects and provides traceability by displaying the source files used to generate responses.
+The application supports searching within a single repository or across multiple repositories and provides traceability by displaying the source documents used to generate responses.

 ---

 ## Motivation

-Engineering organizations often maintain thousands of PDF and Word documents distributed across multiple projects.
-Locating relevant technical information can be time-consuming and highly dependent on individual knowledge of project archives.
+Organizations often maintain thousands of PDF and Word documents distributed across multiple projects and repositories.
+Locating relevant information can be time-consuming and highly dependent on individual knowledge of document storage locations.

-This project explores how modern retrieval techniques and Large Language Models can be combined to create a searchable knowledge base for engineering documentation.
+This project explores how semantic search, vector databases and Large Language Models can be combined to create an intelligent document retrieval system capable of answering natural language questions over large document collections.

-The objective is to reduce the time required to locate information while improving accessibility and knowledge sharing across projects.
+The objective is to improve information accessibility, reduce search time and enable efficient knowledge discovery.

 ---

 ## Key Features

-### Multi-Project Search
+### Multi-Repository Search

-Search within a selected project or across an entire document repository.
+Search within a selected repository or across an entire document collection.

 ### Vector-Based Retrieval